Aller au contenu

 Renewable electricity

-The growth of renewable electricity in Australia has been historically driven by the Renewable Energy Target.
-This required 33 TWh (or approximately 23.5%) of electricity generation in 2020 to come from renewable energy sources and plateauing thereafter until 2030.
-To meet this target, large-scale generation certificates (LGCs) and small-scale technology certificates (STCs) are issued for renewable energy generation.
+In Australia, the electricity sector is predominantly a state responsibility with additional coordination at the federal level.
+Historically, the growth of renewable electricity in Australia was driven by the Renewable Energy Target which is a clean energy certificate scheme.
+This requires 33 TWh (around 23.5%) of annual electricity generation, from 2020 until 2030, to come from renewable energy sources and was successfully achieved.
+In this certificate scheme, large-scale generation certificates (LGCs) and small-scale technology certificates (STCs) are issued for each MWh of renewable energy generation to generators for subsequent sale.
 Wholesale purchasers of electricity (mainly electricity retailers) are required to purchase a sufficient number of these certificates to meet their renewable energy obligations.
 These LGCs and STCs can also be purchased by individuals or organisations on a secondary market to offset their energy emissions.

-With the post 2020 plateau of the national Renewable Energy Target, state governments have introduced additional renewable energy and storage targets to continue increasing the share of renewable energy generation in the energy mix.
+To continue growing beyond the timeframe of the Renewable Energy Target, further renewable energy and storage capacity targets have been introduced to continue increasing the share of renewable energy generation in the electricity mix.
+This includes the:

-In August 2022, the Energy Ministers of Australia agreed to introduce an emissions reduction objective into the National Energy Objectives (NEO).
-This will integrate emissions reduction and energy policy into the national energy laws and Australia's energy market governance bodies.
-The Australian Energy Market Commission are presently in the consultation phase before providing guidelines on how emissions will be applied to the National Energy Objectives.
+The integration of climate into the energy sector formally occurred in 2022, where the Energy Ministers of Australia agreed to introduce an emissions reduction objective into the National Energy Objectives (NEO).
+This integrates emissions reduction and energy policy into the national energy laws and Australia's energy market governance bodies and it managed by the Australian Energy Market Commission.

 Shares in the power sector

-Generation by renewable energy technologies currently contribute approximately 35% to Australia's electricity demand.
-The 2022 Integrated System Plan (ISP) by the Australian Energy Market Operator (AEMO) uses a least-cost (and emissions constrained) model to evaluate transition scenarios of the electricity system until 2050.
-The Step Change scenario involves a rapid initial transition to renewable energy that reaches 83% by 2030.
-It is also regarded as the most likely future scenario.
-Federal government modelling to meet its interim 43% emissions reduction target by 2030 establishes a similar outcome with the share of renewable energy in the power sector needing to reach 82% by 2030.
+Renewable energy technologies currently contribute 43% to Australia's electricity generation.
+Looking forward, the 2024 Integrated System Plan (ISP) by the Australian Energy Market Operator (AEMO) uses a least-cost (and emissions constrained) model to evaluate transition scenarios of the electricity system until 2050.
+The Step Change scenario involves a rapid initial transition to renewable energy with a 82% contribution by 2030.
+This scenario is also regarded as the most likely future scenario.
+The 82% power sector target reflects the Federal government's assessment of the change needed to meet its 2030 interim 43% emissions reduction target.
+Australia's subsequent 2035 target has been annouced to be an economy-wide 62-70% reduction.

 Installed Solar PV capacity